Microbiome science

 What the evidence shows

-• Synbiotics post-antibiotic: faster recovery of microbiome diversity than probiotic alone in some studies.
+• Synbiotics post-antibiotic: faster recovery of Bifidobacterium and Lactobacillus diversity than placebo in a recent randomised trial.

-• Synbiotics for general adult gut health: evidence is thin.
-Most data is industry-funded.
+• Synbiotics for general adult gut health: evidence is thin and randomised-trial data remain sparse.

 Honest assessment